-Role of Federal Enforcement Mechanisms
+Role of Federal Enforcement Mechanisms in State Enforcement

-Because states conform generally to federal substantive rules and to the federal passthrough system, they depend upon the IRS to enforce the proper reporting of partnership tax items.
-It has become increasingly apparent, however, that the IRS has not had the tools necessary to deal with large, complex partnership structures or with the flexibility allowed by Subchapter K in using diverse income-sharing arrangements.
+Because states conform generally to federal substantive rules and to the federal pass-through system, they depend upon the IRS to enforce the proper reporting of partnership tax items.
+It has become increasingly apparent, however, that the IRS has not had the tools necessary to deal with large, complex partnership structures or with the flexibility in income-sharing arrangements allowed by Subchapter K.

 The diagram at right depicts a tiered partnership structure that also includes circular ownership relationships between the tiered partners (shown by the red lines).
-As was discussed in Section I.A above, such structures may make tracing income exceedingly difficult, even with properly filed information reports.
-(Of course, these complex structures pose compliance burdens for taxpayers too-but taxpayers control the complexity of the structures they create.)
+As was discussed in Section I. A above, such structures may make tracing income exceedingly difficult, even with properly filed information reports.
+(Of course, these complex structures pose compliance burdens for taxpayers too-but taxpayers presumably have more information and can control the complexity of the structures they create.)